-Before we find out the amount that train conductors earn, We must know the responsibilities of a train conductor.
-The duties of a conductor vary depending on the type of train; however, the primary responsibilities of a typical conductor are:
+Before we find out the amount that conductors earn, We must know the responsibilities of a conductor.
+The duties vary depending on the type of train.
+However, the primary responsibilities of a typical conductor are:

 - Ensuring safety, comfort, and orderly transport of all passengers